Heem-dev/100-days-of-code/log.md

 Styling changes to the weather app and the forecast to make it more mobile friendly.
 Added more weather details to the 5 day forecast and the current weather.

+# Day 36, 5/2/2024.

+Refactored the script.js to use functions whenever possible and make the code more readable and organized.

+# Day 37, 6/2/2024.

+Refactored and cleared calculator script.js and used functions to make it readable and organized.